 ———.
 1995.
 "Meinong's Theory of Objects: An Attempt at Overcoming Psychologism."
 Grazer Philosophische Studien no. 50:87-112.

+There are two orders of questions: the first one regards the "formal" generality of the fundamental gnosiological problems, leaving out of consideration every "matter" of knowledge, the second refers to the gnosiological-phenomenological foundation of the concepts and of the laws of pure logic.
 They are absolutely inseparable, and yet strictly distinct.
 The first order should be the right place for the Aussersein of pure objects."

 ———.
 1996.
 "A. Meinong: How to Get into Touch with Things."
 Axiomathes:61-74.